Customizing Branding

 How to personalize your interview landing page with custom headlines, descriptions, badges, mode settings, and OG images.

 Every interview landing page can be tailored to match your brand and communicate the right message to participants.
-From the headline and description to trust badges and Open Graph images, the customize page gives you full control over first impressions.
+From the headline and description to trust badges, orb colors, and Open Graph images, the customize page gives you full control over first impressions.

 Accessing the Customize Page